Bill Potts (musician)

 William Orie Potts (April 3, 1928, Arlington, Virginia – February 16, 2005, Plantation, Florida) was an American jazz pianist and arranger.

 Early life

-Potts played Hawaiian guitar as a child and accordion in his teens.
+Potts played Hawaiian slide-lap steel guitar as a child and accordion in his teens.
 At age 15, he won an accordion competition with a performance of "Twilight Time".
 He picked up piano in high school after hearing Count Basie on the radio.
-He attended Catholic University of America in 1946-1947, then formed his own group under the name Bill Parks, which toured in Massachusetts and Florida.
+He attended Catholic University of America in 1946–1947, then formed his own group under the name Bill Parks, which toured in Massachusetts and Florida.
 While serving in the Army from 1949 to 1955 he transcribed charts for Army bands; he also composed and arranged for Joe Timer and Willis Conover's ensemble, THE Orchestra, which broadcast on Voice of America radio.
 He wrote four of the songs on THE Orchestra's 1954 Brunswick Records LP, and recorded some of their live shows, which occasionally featured guest appearances from Charlie Parker and Dizzy Gillespie.